1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51BydRgJ2CL._SL500_.jpg)

 The mind model described in the book is absolutely brilliant.
-It says that within our mind we have three powers: the human, the chimp, and the computer.
+It says that within our mind, we have three powers: the human, the chimp, and the computer.
 The author explains how to manage them so that both your chimp and your human are happy, and the computer helps you, not vice versa.
 Many good points, but the book could be much shorter.

 </section>